-The Bangor Room houses information on various aspects of “local history.”
-These historical sources provide information on Bangor, the Penobscot valley, the state of Maine, and the entire region of New England.
+The Local History Department houses historical sources that provide information on Bangor, the Penobscot Valley, the State of Maine, and New England.

 Local history sources include historical accounts of Maine pioneers, who populated this area while Maine was still part of the state of Massachusetts.
 Our collection includes relevant legislative materials beginning in this period.

 Maine citizens’ military involvement can be traced utilizing our local history collection.
-Sources on the Revolutionary War, War of 1812, Civil War, Spanish-American War, World War I, and World War II may be found in the Bangor Room.
-Staff may assist patrons in online searches through the National archives to find information on the Korean War and Vietnam War.
+Sources on the Revolutionary War, War of 1812, Civil War, Spanish-American War, World War I, and World War II may be found in the Local History Department.
+Staff may assist patrons in online searches through the National Archives to find information on the Korean War and Vietnam War.

 Bangor History: 1500-1700's By William Cook